8/6/2024

 Operator

 Thank you.
-Our next question comes from the line of Filippo Follorini with Citi.
+Our next question comes from the line of Filippo Filorni with Citi.
 Please proceed with your question.

 speaker

 Hi, good morning, everyone.
 Thanks for taking the question.
-I wanted to ask about the essential health business.
+So I wanted to ask about the essential health business.
 It's been an area of strength in your portfolio.
-Maybe what drove the strength in the business?
-Maybe you can elaborate on that and some of the expectations into the second half for essential health.
-Then a second question, a quick follow-up on the skin health and beauty business.
-Maybe you can comment about the China portion of the business.
-What are your expectations?
-What are your expectations in the second half?
+Maybe what drove the strength in the quarter, big improvement in volume growth compared to Q1?
+Maybe you can elaborate on that and some of the expectations into the second half. for essential health.
+And then a second question, I have a quick follow-up on the skin health and beauty business.
+Maybe you can comment about the China portion of the business, what you saw in the quarter, what are your expectations in the second half?
 Thank you.

 speaker